-Over the past two decades, Anupa Mehta has developed a wide range of large and small scale projects for nationally and internationally recognized clients and organizations.
-Here is a select list of projects that demonstrate the vitality and extent of her expertise:
+Over the past few decades, Anupa has developed a wide range of projects for nationally and internationally recognized clients and organizations.
+Listed below are select projects that demonstrate the vitality and extent of her expertise:

-This six-year long project started with restoring a 1920s heritage property.
+This six-year long project began with the restoraction of a 1920s heritage property.
 This house, Arts Reverie, served as the nexus for national and international artists interested in developing community arts projects of varying scale.
-Anupa supported these artists by embedding them in a large network of arts professionals and patrons, both in India as well as in the United Kingdom.
-She helped artists enhance concepts, find local collaborators, as well as work with local government to exhibit these projects towards the end of widening the reach of arts education.
+Anupa supported international artists by embedding them in a large network of arts professionals and patrons, both in India as well as in the United Kingdom.
+She helped artists enhance concepts, find local collaborators, as well as work with local government to exhibit these projects towards the end of widening the reach of arts awareness.